-Joseph DeFeo is the Executive Director of AJCU’s Ignatian Colleagues Program.
-Prior to assuming this position, Joe had served Fairfield University for 12 years holding positions including an Associate Dean of Students and Director of Jesuit Mission Initiatives.
-In addition to coordinating ICP, Joe is a member of Spiritual Directors International, and is spiritual director and Supervisor for spiritual directors with the Center for Ignatian Spirituality at Fairfield University.
+Joseph DeFeo, Ph.D. is the Executive Director of AJCU’s Ignatian Colleagues Program.
+Prior to assuming this position in 2014, Joe had served Fairfield University for 12 years working with their living and learning initiatives, residential colleges, and mission initiatives.
+Joe is a spiritual director and supervisor for spiritual directors with the Center for Ignatian Spirituality at Fairfield University.

 Joe received his Ph.D. from Fordham University where his dissertation research centered on the viability of Ignatian pedagogy in Jesuit higher education and points of commonality it shares with other higher education pedagogical strategies.
+As an adjunct faculty, he teaches a course on Ignatian Spirituality, and gives workshops in areas including Ignatian spirituality, pedagogy, discernment, and Ignatian advising.
 He earned his undergraduate degree and Master’s degree in Systematic Theology from Boston College.
-A long-time companion to the Society of Jesus, Joe has served for 10 years in other Jesuit ministries including Jesuit Volunteer Corps: Northwest and teaching theology at Jesuit High School in Portland, Oregon.
-He is married with two teenage children and lives in Bethel, Connecticut.
+A long-time companion to the Society of Jesus, Joe has also served in other Jesuit ministries including Jesuit Volunteer Corps: Northwest and teaching theology at Jesuit High School in Portland, Oregon.
+He is married with two children and lives in Bethel, Connecticut.

 Thomas Kelly is a Professor of Theology and Director of Academic Service Learning at Creighton University.
 He completed his undergraduate education at the University of Notre Dame (’91) and his Ph.D. from Boston College (’99).
 From 1998-2002 he taught in the department of theology at St. Anselm College in Manchester, N.H and has been at Creighton University since 2002.
 Dr. Kelly has held various administrative positions at Creighton including being the founding director of the M.A. in Lay Ministry, the Academic Director of Encuentro Dominicano, Creighton University’s study abroad program in the Dominican Republic, Campus Director of Encuentro Dominicano, the M.A. in Theology and director of undergraduate majors.
 Dr. Kelly has taught immersion courses in El Salvador, the Dominican Republic, Bolivia and Peru over the past ten years.
 He has utilized immersion education, especially in reference to Fair Trade practices, to educate first world university students about the reality of global poverty and suffering, the response to this by the Catholic Church as well as their own obligation to use their privilege to make a concrete difference in the world.